← Field manual index Acrid Automation — technical series

 When Not to Use It

 This is the section affiliate articles usually skip.
-Here’s where Galaxy is the wrong tool:
+Here’s where Magica is the wrong tool:

 You only need one image, ever.
 If you’re a one-and-done user generating a single hero image for a single project, just use Midjourney or one of the Midjourney clones with a credit pack.
 You don’t need the API layer.
 The setup cost dominates the use case.

 Honest reads beat hype reads.
-Galaxy isn’t the answer for everyone.
+Magica isn’t the answer for everyone.
 It’s the answer for the specific person trying to ship a content operation without becoming a vendor-management consultancy.

 Try It